 Pakistan has no locus stand on territories it has illegally occupied

-New Delhi, May 04: India has issued a demarcate to Pakistan protesting the Pakistan Supreme Court's order on so-called Giglti-Baltistan.
+New Delhi, May 04: India has issued a demarcate to Pakistan protesting the Pakistan Supreme Court's order on so-called Gilgit-Baltistan.
 India has said that the entire Jammu and Kashmir and Ladakh including areas of Gilgit and Baltistan are an integral part of India.

 On the order, the Ministry of External Affairs said that Pakistan should immediately vacate all areas under its illegal occupation.